From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Experimental Results

 The results of this evaluation are summarized in Table~\ref{tab:chatbot_implementations}.
 The LLM-to-NoSQL approach, while straightforward, suffers from a high end-to-end latency of 102.54s and a very low accuracy of just 25\% in correctly answering user questions.
-Of the 102.54s end-to-end latency, only the 2.9\% is related to LLM inference.
+Of the 102.54s end-to-end latency, only 2.9\% is related to LLM inference.
 The high latency is primarily due to the complexity of answering user questions that involve accessing multiple heterogeneous data sources.
 This is exacerbated when questions require multiple sub-queries to assemble the final answer.
-For example, to calculate the average power consumption of all jobs running within a time period \textit{T}, the query engine must query the job table for relevant jobs and retrieve corresponding data from power consumption sensor tables for each job’s time span, leading to significant query execution overhead in the ODA Chatbot.
-The LLM-to-NoSQL results demonstrate that (i) latency is dominated by the ODA DB, (ii) the accuracy makes this naive implementation useless.
-Recent work \cite{LLM-SQL-real-world} shows that even using an SQL-capable ODA DB, accuracy would be at maximum of the 54.9\% -- This motivates the proposed VKG approach as an essential innovation for ODA Chatbots.
-In terms of storage, it does not require any additional storage than the one already used for ODA.
+For example, to calculate the average power consumption of all jobs running within a time period \textit{T}, the query engine must query the job table for relevant jobs and retrieve corresponding data from power consumption sensor tables for each job’s time span, leading to significant query execution overhead in the DA Chatbot.
+The LLM-to-NoSQL results demonstrate that (i) latency is dominated by the data center telemetry DB, (ii) the accuracy makes this naive implementation useless.
+Recent work \cite{LLM-SQL-real-world} shows that even using an SQL-capable data center telemetry DB, accuracy would be at a maximum of 54.9\% -- This motivates the proposed VKG approach as an essential innovation for DA Chatbots.
+In terms of storage, it does not require any additional storage beyond the one already used for data center telemetry.

-Indeed, in the second approach, LLM-to-SPARQL (with the ODA datalake represented as a pre-built ODA KG, constructed using the IPMI plugin data from February 2022 \cite{m100nature}), the end-to-end latency drops drastically to 1.42s, and the accuracy improves significantly to 92.5\%—a 67.5\% gain in accuracy and a 98.6\% reduction in latency compared to the LLM-to-NoSQL configuration.
+Indeed, in the second approach, LLM-to-SPARQL (with a pre-built data center telemetry KG, constructed using the IPMI plugin data from February 2022 \cite{m100nature}), the end-to-end latency drops drastically to 1.42s, and the accuracy improves significantly to 92.5\%—a 67.5\% gain in accuracy and a 98.6\% reduction in latency compared to the LLM-to-NoSQL configuration.
 While this configuration offers excellent performance, it is impractical in terms of storage.
-The complete ODA KG for just the IPMI plugin data from one month occupies 2979.84 GiB—approximately 745× larger than its Parquet-based NoSQL equivalent, which occupies only 4.00 GiB.
+The complete data center telemetry KG for just the IPMI plugin data from one month occupies 2979.84 GiB—approximately 745× larger than its Parquet-based NoSQL equivalent, which occupies only 4.00 GiB.